Rights and Responsibilities

 Referral to the Dean of Students

-- Where a concern has been raised about a Student’s conduct, and, in the opinion of the Advisor, it cannot be adequately addressed using the range of informal options described in article 36, the Advisor may, with the agreement of the Complainant, refer the matter to the Dean of Students for disposition.
+- Where a concern has been raised about a Student’s or a group of Students’ conduct, and, in the opinion of the Advisor, it cannot be adequately addressed using the range of informal options described in article 58 or the formal option described in article 67 or should it not be in the jurisdiction of this Code, the Advisor may, with the agreement of the complaining party, refer the matter to the Dean of Students for disposition.

-- The Advisor shall forward the details of the matter, in writing, to the Dean of Students, who shall meet with the Respondent.
+- The Advisor shall forward the details of the matter, in writing, to the Dean of Students, who shall meet with the relevant parties, should they so wish.

-- In disposing of the matter, the Dean of Students shall seek a response, which is instructive for the Respondent and which is intended to help prevent further problems of behaviour.
-Responses may include, but are not limited to, the following examples:
+The Dean of Students may seek a response to the concern, which is instructive for the parties and which is intended to help prevent further problems of behaviour.

-- The Dean of Students will maintain a file on the matter and will provide a written summary of the outcome to the Advisor who will, in turn, inform the Complainant.
+- The Dean of Students will maintain a file on the matter and will provide a written summary of the outcome to the parties, with a copy to the Advisor.

-Section VII: Procedures for Adjudicating Formal Complaints Against Students
+Section VIII: Procedures for Adjudicating Formal Complaints Against Students

-- A Secretary of the Hearing and Appeal Panels, who shall form part of the Office of Student Tribunals, shall be designated by the Secretary-General.
-The Office of Student Tribunals shall be responsible for the administrative functioning of the Hearing Panels and shall maintain the confidential files and recordings of proceedings of the Hearing and Appeal Panels.
+- The Office of Student Tribunals shall be responsible for the administrative functioning of the Hearing Panels in cases against Students and shall maintain the confidential files and recordings of proceedings of the Hearing and Appeal Panels.

-- Where a formal complaint is made by a Student against another Student, the Secretary shall select a Hearing Panel composed of three (3) graduate or undergraduate students drawn from the Student Tribunal Pool and one (1) non-voting chair.
+- Where a formal complaint is made by a Student against another Student, the Secretary shall select a Hearing Panel composed of three (3) graduate or undergraduate students drawn from the Student Tribunal Pool and one (1) non-voting chair who have been appointed pursuant to the Policy on the Establishment of Tribunal Hearing Panels (BD-6).

-- In all other cases, the Secretary shall select a Hearing Panel composed of:
+- In all other cases, the Secretary shall select a Hearing Panel composed of the following individuals, all of whom have been appointed pursuant to the Policy on the Establishment of Tribunal Hearing Panels (BD-6):

 - one (1) non-voting chair; and